Learn how to build a chicken coop for your backyard. Here’s a beginner’s guide to building a DIY chicken coop!

 - When you’re ready, bring your plans to the lumber yard.
 Someone there can help you determine how much stock and what tools and/or equipment you will need.
 Plan to frame the chicken coop with 2-by-4s and use sheets of plywood for the walls.
 The roof can be a sheet of plywood covered with roof shingles, or simply a piece of sheet metal.

 - A 5x20-foot run will keep a small flock—six to eight hens—happy.
 More space is better if you have the room.
-If predators are a problem in your area, bury a layer of chicken wire 6 inches deep under the coop and run to foil diggers like foxes, dogs, and skunks.
+If predators are a problem in your area, bury a layer of chicken wire 6 inches deep under both the coop and the run in order to foil diggers like foxes, dogs, and skunks.
 Mink and weasels can slip through standard 2-inch wire.
 To keep them out, use a couple of 2-inch layers offset or 1-inch wire instead.
 Plug any holes in the coop walls as well.

 - You’ll need to accessorize the chicken coop, at least rudimentarily: Waterers, available from farm suppliers, keep the chickens from fouling their water supply.
 Get one for every three or four chickens.
 Also get a feed trough long enough to let all of the chickens feed at once (or get two smaller ones).
 Learn more about chicken feed.
 Have enough wood shavings (pine) or straw to put a 6-inch layer on the floor and a couple of handfuls in each nest box and your chickens will have a perfect home.
 Change the bedding about once a month or if it starts looking flat.